Homemade Vegan Baked Beans

 If you would like to make your own ketchup for this recipe, check out my 10-Minute Vegan Ketchup recipe.

-Pour sauce over the bean mixture that is in the casserole dish and stir until thoroughly mixed.
+STEP #5: Pour the sauce over the bean mixture that is in the casserole dish and stir until thoroughly mixed.

-Bake in the oven at 375°F for one hour.
-For the slow cooker method, place in a crockpot and cook on low for 4-5 hours.
+Bake in the oven at 375°F for approximately one hour.

 Yes, you can!
 It will just take longer.
 Use one pound of dried navy beans and cook according to the package instructions.